 If you’ve just clicked on a phishing link, you’re probably starting to worry.
-Have you just unleashed a highly dangerous bit of malware onto your systems?
+Have you just unleashed dangerous malware onto your systems?
 Is a hacker now scanning through all your files in a plot to steal your identity?

-Before you tear your hair out speculating, have a read of this article first where we’ll tell you exactly what to do to prevent any damage and how to avoid clicking on phishing links in the future.
+Before you tear your hair out speculating, read this article, we’ll tell you exactly what to do to prevent any damage and how to avoid clicking on phishing links in the future.

 What is phishing?

 So, don’t be too hard on yourself for clicking on a phishing link.
-The truth is people are fooled every day because these scams are getting harder to spot.
+People are fooled every day as these scams become harder to spot.
 According to the UK Government’s Cyber Breaches survey, phishing took first place as the most common threat vector this year, making up 83% of cyber attacks.

 How do you know if you’ve been phished?

-Ok, so maybe you didn’t click on a phishing link…or maybe you did?
+Ok, so maybe you didn’t click on a phishing link…or perhaps you did?
 If they’ve done their job well, hackers won’t make it glaringly obvious that they’re trying to fool you.
-Luckily, most phishing attacks usually have one or two give-aways.
+Luckily, most phishing attacks usually have one or two giveaways.

-Hackers can access your credentials via phishing links so if you think you clicked on one, it's important to change your online passwords, particularly to things like bank accounts, to avoid further damage.
-You should never reuse the same passwords across accounts as this makes it even easier for a hacker to wreak havoc.
+Change Passwords: Hackers can access your credentials via phishing links, so if you think you clicked on one, changing your online passwords, particularly to things like bank accounts, is essential to avoid further damage.
+Don’t reuse the same passwords across accounts, as this makes it even easier for a hacker to wreak havoc.
 Always create strong, unique passwords, and use something secure like a password manager to keep track of them.

-If you’re ever uncertain as to whether your data has been stolen, you can quickly check if your domain has been breached with our free online tool.
+If you’re ever uncertain whether your data has been stolen, you can quickly check if your domain has been breached with our free online tool.